svtk/AtomicKotlinCourse/Preventing Failure/Logging/Exercise 2/task.md

 ## Logging (#2)

-Starting with the solution from Exercise 3 from the Exception Handling atom, use `AtomicLog.kt` to log exceptions into the `Logger` file `"LoggingSoln1.txt"`.
+Starting with the solution from Exercise 3 in [Exception Handling], use `AtomicLog.kt` to log exceptions into the `Logger` file `"LoggingSoln1.txt"`.
 You will need to modify `transact()`:

 - Add a call to `Logger`s `error()` function before any exception is thrown